HP's outlook disappoints, driving shares to nine-year low

 HP gave a particularly gloomy outlook for enterprise services, its business providing services to corporations and a key component of Whitman's rescue plan.

-Revenue from enterprise services will dive 11 to 13 percent in fiscal 2013 and be barely profitable, with operating margins of zero to 3 percent, HP said.
-That stands in stark contrast to rival IBM (IBM.N), which raised its full-year earnings outlook in a reflection of its ability to manage costs, despite flat software revenue in the second quarter and a 2 percent decline in services.
+Revenue from that division will dive 11 to 13 percent in fiscal 2013 and be barely profitable, with operating margins of zero to 3 percent.
+That stands in stark contrast to IBM, which raised its full-year earnings outlook, reflecting its ability to manage costs, despite flat software revenue in the second quarter and a 2 percent decline in services.

 Whitman became HP's third CEO in as many years after taking over following Leo Apotheker's abrupt dismissal just over one year ago.
 She is trying to revitalize the former industry icon via layoffs, cost cutting, and expansion into areas with longer-term potential such as enterprise computing services.